DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

     [http://theconversation.com/documentary-funding-gap-stalls-great-films-like-the-act-of-killing-23737](http://theconversation.com/documentary-funding-gap-stalls-great-films-like-the-act-of-killing-23737).

 [^6_1-Sorensen_14]: Nick Fraser is cited in David Cox, ‘Is This the End of the Line
-    for the Impartial Documentary’, *The Guardian.co.uk*, 9 November 2009,
+    for the Impartial Documentary’, *The Guardian*, 9 November 2009,
     [http://www.theguardian.com/film/filmblog/2009/nov/09/sheffield-docfest-documentary-films](http://www.theguardian.com/film/filmblog/2009/nov/09/sheffield-docfest-documentary-films).